alicepfp/pose-detection/README.md

-<h1 align="center">Pose Detection for Sports</h1>
+<h1 align="center">Pose Detection for Sports - V1</h1>

   <p align="center">
     Pose detection project that analyzes sports videos to track and predict movements using pose estimation.
+This brach focus on the first version of the project.
     <br />
   </p>
 </div>